Threshold effect for probabilistic entanglement swapping: Probabilistic entanglement swapping

-The significance of these results is that there is a probability different from zero of accomplishing the main aim without requiring maximal entanglement in the measuring-basis.
+The significance of these results is that there occurs a probability different from zero of accomplishing the EPR projection without requiring maximal entanglement in the measuring-basis.
 That motivates us to propose the following strategy.

-We want to mention here that in Ref. \cite{ChuanMeiXie} the authors focus on the study of the behaviour and the relation among the concurrences of the outcome states, the parameter of the measuring-basis, and the respective probabilities of the outcome states.
+Here we want to mention that in Ref. \cite{ChuanMeiXie} the authors focus on the study of behaviour and the relationship among the concurrences of the outcome states, the parameter of the measuring-basis, and the respective probabilities of the outcome states.